Donkey Kong Country: Music

 David Wise composed most of the soundtrack.
-Wise initially worked as a freelancer and assumed his music would be replaced by a Japanese composer because of the importance of Donkey Kong to Nintendo.
+Wise initially worked as a freelancer and assumed his music would be replaced by Koji Kondo because of the importance of Donkey Kong to Nintendo.
 Rare asked Wise to record three jungle demo tunes that were merged to become the "DK Island Swing", the first level's track.
-Wise was subsequently offered the job to produce the final score.
+Miyamoto was impressed, and Wise was enlisted to produce the final score.
 Before composing, Wise was shown the graphics and given an opportunity to play the level they would appear in, which gave him a sense of the music he would compose.
-He then chose samples and optimised the music to work on the SNES's SPC700 sound chip.
+He chose samples and optimised the music to work on the SNES's SPC700 sound chip.
 Wise worked separately from the team in a former cattle shed, visited occasionally by Tim Stamper.

 Donkey Kong Country features atmospheric music that mixes natural environmental sounds with prominent melodic and percussive accompaniments.
 Its soundtrack attempts to evoke the environments and includes music from levels set in Africa-inspired jungles, caverns, oceanic reefs, frozen landscapes, and industrial factories.
-Wise cited Koji Kondo's music for the Super Mario and Legend of Zelda games, Tim and Geoff Follin's music for Plok!
-(1993), synthesiser film soundtracks released in the early 1980s, and rock and dance music from the same decade as influences, and wanted to imitate the sound of the Korg Wavestation synthesiser.
-Wise wanted to compose in the style of 1940s jazz but was restricted by the SPC700's limitations; he "used a lot of small samples and made [the soundtrack] very synthesised" to work around them.
+Wise cited Kondo's music for the Super Mario and Legend of Zelda games, Tim and Geoff Follin's music for Plok!
+(1993), and 1980s synthesiser film soundtracks, rock, and dance music as influences, and wanted to imitate the sound of the Korg Wavestation synthesiser.
+He wrote lyrics for each melody, though The New York Times noted "no one is really meant to hear them".